-Without a PIM, the initial SEO implementation is already challenging – imagine doing so manually every time you need to update information.
-What if the SEO strategy did not achieve the expected results?
+Without a PIM, the initial SEO implementation with BigCommerce is already challenging.
+Imagine doing so manually every time you need to update information.
+What if the SEO strategy didn’t achieve the expected results?

-Easily observe the analytic reporting available on a PIM, which is continually detecting any gaps in the content.
+Easily observe the analytic reporting available on a PIM.
+It is continually detecting any gaps in the content.
 Usually, you would have to traverse this yourself; always double-checking to see what you’re missing in your optimization.
-With a detailed view of all your product pages, a PIM improves your ability to enhance product content.
+With a detailed view of all your product pages, a PIM improves product content enhancement on BigCommerce.

 All these factors culminate in streamlined customer experience.
 With precise, ample product information, content preserves quality and relevance on all channels.
 Customers are more likely to find and trust by your brand, with the all-encompassing optimization.